Linking Data

 Hint: axis=0 refers to the row index & axis=1 to the column index.

-These achieve the same thing, but they are not always equivalent:
+These achieve the same thing, but they are not always equivalent or what you want:

 pd.merge(df1, df2, left_index=True, right_index=True)